clojuredocs/guides/articles/about.md

 ## Reporting Issues

-If you find a bug, poor default, missing feature or find any part of the API inconvenient, please [file an issue](http://github.com/clojuredocs/cds/issues) on Github.
+If you find a mistake, poor grammar, important topic not covered or outdated example, please [file an issue](http://github.com/clojuredocs/cds/issues) on Github.

 ## Contributing